-Understanding ESG issues is a regular part of Private Equity's risk assessment and due diligence on prospective investments, as well as prospective managers.
-Although the Private Equity managers CalPERS invests with are ultimately responsible for the management of ESG issues, knowing the General Partner's ESG policies and understanding their approach to ESG-related risk and opportunities will help Private Equity Staff assess alignment with CalPERS policies and make a more informed investment decision.
+Understanding environmental, social and governance issues is a regular part of Private Equity's risk assessment and due diligence on prospective investments, as well as prospective managers.
+Although the Private Equity Managers CalPERS invests with are primarily responsible for the management of ESG issues, knowing the General Partner's ESG policies and understanding their approach to ESG-related risk and opportunities will help Private Equity Staff assess alignment with CalPERS policies and make a more informed investment decision.

-Screening General Partners for Fund Investments
+1. Screening General Partners for Fund Investments

-Private Equity Staff undertakes a screening process for all Private Equity investment proposals.
-This process includes reviewing the General Partner's ESG policies.
+Private Equity Staff uses a customized screening process for all Private Equity fund investment proposals.
+This process includes an item pertaining to the General Partner's written ESG policy.
 The overall investment proposal score will help Private Equity determine whether to move forward to diligence the investment opportunity.
 ESG is considered along other investment factors necessary to reach an informed decision.
+The ESG item within the screening process consistently formalizes ESG in the assessment process.
 A manager's ESG policy, or lack thereof, will not exclude a proposal from moving forward to the formal diligence process; rather, it will be taken into account in the context of evaluating all relevant investment parameters.

-Manager Selection for Fund Investments
+2. Manager Selection for Fund Investments

-As part of the manager selection due diligence process, Private Equity Staff will inquire about issues related to the external manager's ESG policies and procedures.
+As part of the manager selection process, Private Equity Staff will inquire about issues related to the external manager's ESG policies and procedures.